All photos categorised in the app is shown in our interactive map, helping to identify trends and patterns all over the world.

 We don’t have time to waste guessing to solve the problem while litter continues to pollute our environment.

-We’ve partnered with the University of Nottingham and University of Glasgow in the UK, who review and analyse everything logged in the app.
+We’ve partnered with researchers at Nottingham Trent University and the University of Glasgow in the UK, who review and analyse everything logged in the app.

 The data you collect is evidence and helps us understand the types, distribution, amount and brands of litter (plastics, glass, cans etc) we are finding.